Sexual crimes are regarded as extremely serious by the police and criminal justice system, particularly if:

-Can police charge you without evidence?
+Can the police charge you for a sexual offence without evidence?

-In the case of sexual crimes, evidence is likely to be a combination of forensic evidence, including DNA samples and evidence from the crime scene, and witness statements.
-However, where the allegation may date back years, the type of evidence that the Police or Crown Prosecution Service may rely on can be very different and will rarely involve the gathering of DNA samples or forensic based evidence.
+In the case of sexual crimes, evidence is likely to be a combination of forensic evidence – including DNA samples and evidence from the crime scene – together with witness statements.
+However, where the allegation may date back several years, such as with cases of historic sexual abuse, the type of evidence that the police or CPS may rely on can be very different and will rarely involve the gathering of DNA samples or forensic based evidence.

-Historic cases are often more complex and raise many more questions as it can become harder to pin down the nature of a crime the more time passes.
-There is absolutely no time period after which it is impossible to charge someone with a historic allegation of sexual assault or rape.
+Historic sexual crime cases are often more complex and raise many more questions as it can become harder to pin down the nature of a crime with the more time that passes.
+However, there is absolutely no time period after which it is impossible to charge someone with a historic allegation of sexual assault or rape.

-It does not matter if it takes decades for witnesses to come forwards, if their statements provide sufficient grounds to charge someone, that person will be charged.
-However, sometimes the reasons for why the complaint is being made many years after the alleged sexual assault or abuse needs to be looked at with a little more care and with greater scrutiny, these are often complex cases that need to be thoroughly examined from an accused or defendant’s perspective.
+It does not matter if it takes decades for a victim of a sexual crime to come forwards, as if their statements provide sufficient grounds to charge someone, that person will be charged for the offence.
+However, sometimes the reasons for why the complaint is being made many years after the alleged sexual assault or abuse need to be looked at with a little more care and with greater scrutiny, as these are often complex cases that need to be thoroughly examined from an accused or defendant’s perspective.

 What is a statement to the police?

-When a crime is reported to police, they will ask for a statement to be made by the alleged victim.
-This statement may be written down or it may involve the police videoing what the person is saying so that the account and complaint is clearly recorded.
+When a sexual crime is reported to the police, they will ask for a statement to be made by the alleged victim.
+This statement may be written down or it may involve the police videoing what the person is saying to ensure that the account and complaint is clearly recorded.

 How does the CPS decide whether to prosecute?